Using public IP addresses

 A single FortiGate-VM deployment from the Azure marketplace includes one Azure IP address configuration containing a public IP address and a local IP address.
 Azure performs 1:1 NAT between the two as traffic enters and exits the VNet.
 DHCP then assigns the local IP address to the FortiGate-VM on the FortiGate-VM's port1 interface.
 The following shows the default Azure vNIC and FortiOS configurations:

-To use this public IP address for public access to an internal server, you must configure a virtual IP address, which will enable a DNAT conversion of packets, and a policy to allow the traffic.
+To use this public IP address for public access to an internal server, you must configure a virtual IP address, which enables a DNAT conversion of packets, and a policy to allow the traffic.

 The external IP address matches the local IP address assigned to port1.
 The mapped IP address in this case is the internal web server's IP address, and only TCP port 80 is set to forward.
 You can also use PAT here to modify the original destination port in cases where there is a mismatch with the internal server's destination port.
 Using this feature, you can configure multiple virtual IP addresses to internal web servers using TCP port 80 by using custom external ports (8080 in this example).
 However, for each assigned local IP address, you can only use any given external TCP port once.